Russo-Ukrainian war (2022–present): Energy infrastructure

 Throughout the war Russia and Ukraine have attacked each other's energy infrastructure.
 Ukrainian power generation and heating facilities and Russia's pipelines and refineries were hit.

-As a reaction to Russia's recognition of the occupied Ukrainian territories in Donetsk and Luhansk Germany suspended its certification of the Nord Stream 2 pipeline on 22 February 2022.
+As a reaction to Russia's recognition of the occupied Ukrainian territories in Donetsk and Luhansk, Germany suspended its certification of the Nord Stream 2 pipeline on 22 February 2022.
 In September 2022 the inactive Nord Stream pipeline between Russia and Germany was sabotaged, destroying three of the four pipelines.
-As of August 2025 no party has claimed nor admitted responsibility and investigations are ongoing.
+As of August 2025, no party has claimed nor admitted responsibility, and investigations are ongoing.
 A Ukrainian national was arrested in August 2025 on suspicion of being involved.
-As part of the economic sanctions against Russia for its war the EU Commission has banned use of the Nord Stream pipelines.
+As part of the economic sanctions against Russia for its war, the EU Commission has banned the use of the Nord Stream pipelines.

 Pipelines carrying natural gas and oil from Russia to Central Europe continued to operate during the war in a reduced manner.
 They have been attacked several times; in May 2025 both sides accused each other of attacking gas infrastructure in Russia's Kursk Oblast.
 In August 2025 Ukraine repeatedly attacked pumping stations of Russia's Druzhba pipeline, interrupting oil supply to Hungary and Slovakia, while the same month a Russian attack on Ukrainian energy infrastructure left more than 100,000 households without electricity.

-By 28 August 2025 Ukraine's campaign to strike at Russia's petroleum industry had hit ten oil refineries and was estimated by Reuters to have disrupted Russia's refinery capacity by at least 17% or 1.1 million barrels a day.
+By 28 August 2025, Ukraine's campaign to strike at Russia's petroleum industry had hit ten oil refineries and was estimated by Reuters to have disrupted Russia's refinery capacity by at least 17% or 1.1 million barrels a day.
 The effect was a fuel crisis in Crimea and both southern and far eastern regions with price surges and dry gas stations.
 In September 2025 the International Energy Agency stated that Russia's revenues from oil product exports had in August declined to five-year lows, contributing to Russia's economic slowdown.
-Acknowledging Russia's strained energy system president Vladimir Putin pointed to Russia's coal reserves to offset its gas shortage, insufficient infrastructure and under-developed grid economy.
+Acknowledging Russia's strained energy system, President Vladimir Putin pointed to Russia's coal reserves to offset its gas shortage, insufficient infrastructure, and underdeveloped grid economy.

-Following its 14 September 2025 attack on Russia's second largest refinery Kinef the General Staff of the Ukrainian Armed Forces claimed to be "working 'systematically' to weaken Russia's military and economic capabilities with a particular focus on fuel, weapons, and ammunition production".
+Following its 14 September 2025 attack on Russia's second-largest refinery, Kinef, the General Staff of the Ukrainian Armed Forces claimed to be "working 'systematically' to weaken Russia's military and economic capabilities with a particular focus on fuel, weapons, and ammunition production."